Corporate Social Responsibility

 Anti Corruption

-Partners and Suppliers and their personnel must not use any material or non-publicly disclosed information obtained in the course of their business relationship with Hatteland Technology AS a basis for trading or for enabling others to trade in the stock or securities of any company.
+Partners and Suppliers, including their personnel, must not use or disclose any material or non-public information obtained through their relationship with Hatteland Technology AS a basis for trading in securities, or for enabling others to do so.

 Fraud and deception